Famous/famous/CONTRIBUTING.md

 # Contributing to Famo.us

-Active involvement from the community is essential to help make famous the most capable and performant front-end JavaScript framework out there.
-You can help by reporting bugs, fixing bugs, adding features, contributing new modules and by providing feedback.
+Active involvement from the community is essential to help make Famo.us the most capable and performant front-end JavaScript framework out there.
+You can help by reporting bugs, fixing bugs, adding features, contributing new modules and providing feedback.